Clarke v. Wisconsin Elections Commission: The Wisconsin Supreme Court

-The Wisconsin Supreme Court had declined all opportunities to hear redistricting cases in the past 58 years, generally with near-total consensus on the court.
-This is possibly best illustrated in the unanimous decision in 2002's Jensen v.
-Wisconsin Elections Board, where the Wisconsin Supreme Court declined the case and explained that they did not have the proper legal framework or procedures to handle redistricting.

-But, the Wisconsin Supreme Court—whose seven members must be elected in statewide general elections—had also become increasingly politicized in the years since 2002, accelerating dramatically with the rise of big-spending Super PACs in 2010.
+The Wisconsin Supreme Court is composed of seven members who are elected in statewide general elections.
+These elections had become increasingly politicized in the years since 2002, accelerating dramatically with the rise of big-spending Super PACs in 2010.
 By 2021, the court had a clear conservative ideological majority.
 In that environment, the conservative majority on the Wisconsin Supreme Court agreed to take on their first redistricting case in 60 years over the objections of the court's three liberal justices.
 Through many of the subsequent cases, the Republican arguments were largely managed by the conservative legal advocacy group Wisconsin Institute for Law and Liberty, the Democratic arguments were largely handled by progressive legal advocacy group Law Forward.